 I use Google Analytics to track visitors to my site.
-I do not use any of their advanced features – it should only track where you came from, which pages you visit, how long you spend on the site, and other basic information like that.
+I do not use any of their advanced features – it should only track where you came from (maybe), which pages you visit, how long you spend on the site, and other basic information like that.
+It should only track non personally identifiable data.
 What you do off the site is not something I care about or track.

 I may also have a Facebook pixel on the site which probably tracks a lot more than I think it does.
 It’s there in the off chance I want to run ads on Facebook.